HydroProtocol/ethereum-watcher/readme.md

   usdt-transfer           Show Transfer Event of USDT

 Flags:
-  -h, --help   help for nights-watch
+  -h, --help   help for ethereum-watcher

-Use "nights-watch [command] --help" for more information about a command.
+Use "ethereum-watcher [command] --help" for more information about a command.
 ```